Emergency Vehicle Accident Case Laws

 Indiana’s Emergency Vehicle Accident Case Laws

 Every year, thousands of car accidents occur because drivers fail to follow emergency vehicle laws, and hundreds of first responders are injured due to other drivers’ negligence.
-You need to follow these laws so that emergency responders can safely reach their destinations and help those needing assistance.
+You need to follow the Indiana move over law so that emergency responders can safely reach their destinations and help those needing assistance.
 Emergency vehicles include ambulances, police cars, rescue vehicles, and fire trucks.

 Indiana drivers are required to yield for emergency vehicles when their lights and/or sirens are on.
 Drivers are also required to move over to the side of the road until the emergency vehicle passes.
 The emergency vehicle is not required to be in your lane in order for you to pull over.
 You should pull over and wait a few moments before continuing driving.